tangrujia/sailormoon/Final Project/readme.md

 I want to find a way that could show where my hand is in the physical space on the screen.

 Possible approach:
-  A cube of cap sensors
+  A cube of cap sensors.
-  Many distance sensors
+  Many distance sensors.
 Softwear Required:
-  Arduino
+  Arduino.
-  Processing
+  Processing.